cognitect-labs/vase/samples/petstore-full/README.md

 ### Category and Tag

-Before adding a pet, at least one of category and tag should be added These two models are quit simple.
+Before adding a pet, at least one category and tag should be added.
+These two models are quit simple.
 Operations are POST and GET only.
 You can add multiple categories/tags at the same time by POST.
 GET will return all categories or tags.